-- Eye muscle area (EMA) measured in square cm using an AUS-MEAT grid. - Fat colour recorded using AUS-MEAT chips from 0 (white) to 9 (yellow).
+- Eye muscle area (EMA) measured in square cm using an AUS-MEAT grid. - Fat colour recorded using AUS-MEAT chips from 0 (white) to 9 (yellow). - Meat colour recorded using AUS-MEAT standard meat colour chips in a range of 1A (very pale) to 7 (very dark purple).

-The carcase is given a grade code of 0 if all the specifications are met and the cuts can grade under MSA.
-If the carcase does not meet all the specifications it is given a grade code that indicates which of the specifications were not met.
+If the carcase does not meet all the MSA minimum requirements it is given a reason for non-compliance code that indicates which of the specifications were not met.